grctest/g3n-fastapi-webcam-docker/README.md

 1. **Open your browser** to `http://localhost:8080/`
 2. **Allow webcam access** when prompted
-3. **Select or create a persona** for AI analysis
+3. **Select or create a persona**
-4. **Either Capture Frame or Enable interval captures** to take a photo and get instant AI feedback
+4. **Either Capture Frames manually or Enable interval captures** to process the webcam footage.
 5. **View results** once the frame has been processed by Gemma 3n.

 ## 📖 API Documentation

-The backend API documentation is available at `http://localhost:8080/docs` for advanced integration.
+The backend API documentation is available at `http://localhost:8080/docs`

 ## 📝 License